Building and Running Multi-Agent Systems (MAS)

 Quick MAS Construction

-, we allow dynamic decision-making for inter-agent calling relationships:
+that by using build_type=GraphBuildType.HANDOFF, we allow dynamic decision-making for inter-agent calling

 from aworld.config.conf import AgentConfig